DomtronVox/minetest-SkillsFramework/README.md

 * On craft function.
 * in register\_on\_punchnode.
 However this can significantly slow down mintest since it is called every time a node is dug and therefore should be used as a last resort.

-Of course an action could be implemented most anywhere.
-Even on the global tick.
+Of course, an action could be implemented just about anywhere.
+Even during global tick.

 For implementing actions, SkillFramework provides various getter and setter functions.
 The getters are useful in testing against skills.
 The setters are useful for preinitializing skill sets or rewarding player's actions.